 Think about the type of products you want to create!
 It can be anything from furniture to picture frames to toys.
 You can work for a company or get out there and be your own boss if you are motivated enough!

-Read our story about woodworker Danny Zientek who went from corporate to woodworking and has been pretty successful with some creativity and social outreach!
+Read our story about woodworker Danny Zientek who went from corporate sales to woodworking.
+He has been pretty successful in launching his business with some creativity and social outreach!

 Woodworking can be a great way to make a living if you have the skill, desire, and passion!
 So get out there and start doing something you love!